Lucas-K-Doye/SoftDevCoursework/README.md

 java CardGame
 ```

-To run the tests in junit4 you can run the bash command
+To run the tests in junit4 you can run the following bash command
 ```bash
 java -cp "bin:junit-4.13.2.jar:hamcrest-core-1.3.jar" org.junit.runner.JUnitCore CardGameTest
 ```